petermsouzajr/qa-shadow-report/README.md

 ### Customizing Report Columns

 The columns themselves can be customized, based on what data you want to report or not report.
 To ensure visibility on the report sheet.
-Add them to your `cypress.config.*` file.
+Add them to your `shadowReportConfig.*` (`js`, or`.ts`) file.
 If you do not specify a list of columns you want on your report, the reporting software will use the default list, and will only compile metrics based on the default list of: `['area', 'spec', 'test', 'name', 'type', 'category', 'team', 'priority', 'status', 'state', 'testrail id', 'error', 'speed'].

 ```
-    const shadowConfig = {
+module.exports = {
       teamNames: ['oregano'],
       testTargets: ['mobile'],
       testPurposes: ['functional'],